 - Why you speak more carefully in a noisy place - because the sounds of articulation may be masked and less reliable.

-- Why you speak less clearly to people you know better - because you have a better idea of their competence you can reduce articulatory quality to the minumum.
+- Why you speak less clearly to people you know better - because you have a better idea of their abilities to understand your speech and hence can risk lower articulatory quality.

 - Why you speak in a different way to children - because you match your utterances to your expectations about their linguistic competence.